-Director of Development, Black Life, Teaching and Research UCLA Development
+Director of Development for Black Life, Teaching and Research University of California Los Angeles

-UCLA believes deeply that equity, respect and justice are central to the character of our institution, to the health of our democracy and to the well-being of our world.
+Position Description: UCLA believes deeply that equity, respect and justice are central to the character of our institution, to the health of our democracy and to the well-being of our world.
 We are a collaborative, interdisciplinary institution that works to solve complex social problems through education, research and service in partnership with local communities and leaders.
-In our commitment to grow philanthropic support dedicated to Black life, teaching and research resources we seek a Director of Development to work with academic, administrative and development leaders campus-wide across the broadest spectrum of UCLA programs.
+UCLA strives to build equity for all and is committed to an environment of equal learning, working, and living by holding ourselves accountable to our ideals.

 UCLA is known worldwide for the breadth and quality of its academic, research, health care, cultural, continuing education and athletic programs.
 UCLA offers undergraduate degrees in more than 127 majors and graduate degrees in 198 program areas.
 UCLA has 11 highly regarded professional schools.
 Eight are ranked among the nation's top 15 in their field by U.S. News & World Report.
 UCLA is consistently among the most popular campus in the nation for undergraduate applicants.
 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, national origin, disability, or protected veteran status.
 Benefits:UCLA offers a comprehensive benefits package, including an average of three weeks' vacation per year; an average of 12 days per year sick leave; 13 paid holidays per year; health, dental and optical benefits; life insurance; disability insurance; the University of California Retirement Plan with 5 year vesting and various voluntary UC Savings Plans.
 There are also special programs and privileges available, such as accessibility to cultural and recreational programs, athletic events, and the University Credit Union.